 For a general guide to searching and utilizing the Library's resources, both print and electronic, consult our How Do I...?
 Guide

-Room 117, on GKML's ground floor, is used for training and information literacy sessions.
-It features an interactive TV and 24 laptop workstations.
+Room B17, on Kistler Library's lower level, is used for training and information literacy sessions.
+It features an interactive TV and 12 laptop workstations.
 This room and its equipment may be used by all on campus for trainings, meetings, group work, and individual classes as needed.

 A valid Rosemont ID is your library card.
 It is required when borrowing library materials.
 Rosemont faculty may borrow an unlimited number of books for 1 year and AV materials for 1 week.
 Request renewals by emailing firstname.lastname@example.org, calling the information desk (x2271), or inquiring in person.

 Kistler Library actively collects faculty publications.
 Please use the form linked below to notify us of any recent publications to ensure they are added to the Library's holdings (...we especially encourage donations!).
 The Faculty Collection is currently located in the Front Reading Room.